 If you require any assistance or have any inquiries, please don't hesitate to contact our team on Community Slack.
 We are always available to support you with your requirements.

-Meanwhile, if you want to try Conductor for free, leverage Orkes Playground, a free developer sandbox.
+Meanwhile, if you want to try Conductor for free, leverage Orkes Developer Edition, a free developer sandbox.

 If you find the experience valuable, we would greatly appreciate it if you could give us a 🌟 on our Conductor repository!